lussierc/africa_db/writing/report.md

 Africa's real GDP Growth rate did take a bit of a downturn.
 From using the graphs and tables we made, it seems that Africa's downturn happened around 2010.
 Using our knowledge from previous courses and online information we found that the downturn occurred because of numerous reasons.
 The first reason we can start with is that Africa is plagued with wars.
 Ever since colonialism, Africa has had consistent terror and corruption in their continent.
 Colonialism was when European countries invaded Africa, took their land, and enslaved African people.
 This set Africa back a few decades.
 Towards the end of the 20th Century, African countries started to gain their independence but they were still at a disadvantage.
 Since the African countries had been ruled by European powers for so long, they didn't actually know how to take care of themselves and we still see this kind of thing in Africa today.
 This hurt Africa real bad.
 People who are not fit to rule stepped up and took rule over countries they weren't equipped in ruling.
 Rulers then became power hungry and would decide to not ever give up power.
 This obviously lead to lots of corruption in the continent and normal everyday citizens were really struck by this in a bad way.

 This lead to something known as the Arab Spring in the MENA region.
 After so many citizens in the MENA region in Africa faced low living standards while they saw their ruler live in luxury, they got very angry and rebelled against him.
 This happened in a few countries and a result of this were countries who felt like they could start over to become a better nation with a good standard of living for everyone and with a decent government.
 Another big thing in Africa that happened around this time was the lost decade.
 The tools we used were first the websites that we used to gather the data on Africa and second, the database we built.
 The database allowed us to search through a number of years to see the real GDP of some years. the query we used was select "2008", "2009","2010","2011","2012" from RealGDPGrowth and with this, we were able to see the years where the real GDP growth took a drop.
+We noticed that while there were low GDP growth rates in Africa during the years 2008 and 2012, these were likely abnormalities due to Africa's unpredictable economic sector.
+However, 2010 was the lowest GDP growth rate in a long time and this is because of the Arab Spring in the MENA region.
 This query certainly helped us get an answer and an explanation on why the rate took a drop.

 ###### Graphics
 Visualized graphics for the Real GDP Growth rate in Africa from 2008-2012: